newbare/puppet-ei/README.md

            append_tenant_id: true
     ```

-## Running WSO2 Enterprise Service Bus with Secure Vault
+## Running WSO2 Enterprise Integrator with Secure Vault
 WSO2 Carbon products may contain sensitive information such as passwords in configuration files.
 [WSO2 Secure Vault](https://docs.wso2.com/display/Carbon444/Securing+Passwords+in+Configuration+Files) provides a solution for securing such information.

 Uncomment and modify the below changes in Hiera file to apply Secure Vault.